updated on:

 Product tour

-SEOcrawl’s in-product onboarding consists of just three easy steps so that users don’t get bored but vice versa, are kept engaged and interested.
+SEOcrawl’s in-product onboarding consists of just three easy steps so that users don’t get bored, but, on the contrary, are kept engaged and interested.

-Each onboarding screen contains minimum text and bright CTAs that leave no questions on what to do to proceed to the next step.
+Each onboarding screen contains minimal text and bright CTAs that leave no question about what to do to proceed to the next step.
 Also, there is a progress bar for users to track their progress.
-When one step is completed a checkmark appears, which motivates users to complete the next tasks.
+When one step is completed, a checkmark appears, which motivates users to complete the next tasks.

 We made adding a project just a piece of cake for SEOcrawl's users.
 There are only two fields to fill in.